Garand Stand Report

 4-3-48: Economic Cooperation Act aka the Marshall Plan signed into law ending in 1951.
 WRA M1 Rifle machinery sent to Beretta in Italy under this program.

-8-48: Preliminary testing of the M1 as a National Match rifle is conducted at SA by Art Tuttle.
+8-48: Preliminary testing of the M1 as a National Match rifle was conducted at SA by Art Tuttle.

 11-48: Op rod handle enlarged to have larger relief fillet; marked D35382 SA